404src/exocore/_articles/ccna-summary.md

 Encryption and Integrity methods:
 - TKIP (Temporal Key Integrity Protocol)
     - Based on WEP, but more secure
-    - Should not be usde in modern networks
+    - Should not be used in modern networks
     - used in WPA
 - CCMP (Counter/CBC-MAC Protocol)
     - CCMP was developed after TKIP and is more secure.
     - AES (Advanced Encryption Standard) counter mode for encryption
         - AES is the most secure encryption protocol currently available.
 It is used widely used all over the world.
-        - There are multipel modes of operation for AES.
+        - There are multiple modes of operation for AES.
 CCMP uses 'counter mode'.
     - CBC-MAC for MIC to ensure integrity of messages
     - used in WPA2
 - GCMP (Galois/Counter Mode Protocol)